About the project

 The project started March 1, 2016 and will end February 28, 2019.

-Baltic Slurry Acidification is a flagship project of the Priority Area Bioeconomy under the EU Strategy for the Baltic Sea Region.
+Baltic Slurry Acidification is a flagship project of the Policy Area Bioeconomy under the EU Strategy for the Baltic Sea Region.